-Perugia and its surrounding region are famous for high quality gastronomy: 11 wines have been granted the DOC and 2 wines the DOCG; olive-oil is produced in Umbria since Etruscan times, all of this to compliment foods in the best Italian tradition.
+Perugia and its surrounding regions are famous for high quality gastronomy.
+11 wines have been granted the DOC and 2 wines have received the DOCG.
+Olive oil has been produced in Umbria since Etruscan times.
+All of this compliments foods in the best Italian tradition.

 Important events of international stature animate the city and represent it worldwide.
 Some of those events include: